The Blue Ridge Parkway

 Moses Cone Manor on the Blue Ridge Parkway

 Located directly off the Blue Ridge Parkway in Blowing Rock is Moses Cone Manor, the former country home of the prosperous textile magnate, conservationist and philanthropist of the Gilded Age, Moses Cone.
-The estate home, also known as Flat Top Manor, is a 13,000-square-foot mansion with 20 rooms built in 1901.
 The Manor is now the home of the Parkway Craft Center, one of five shops of the Southern Highland Craft Guild which features handmade crafts by regional artists.
-The 3,500-acre estate features 25 miles of carriage trails for walking, hiking, horseback riding and mountain biking.
+The 3,500-acre estate features 25 miles of carriage trails for walking, hiking, and horseback riding.
 Chetola has direct access to one of the most popular trails, The Maze.
 The estate also features a family cemetery, carriage, farm, and an apple barn.
 Open Daily March 15-November 30.
 Admission is Free.
 Milepost 294 on the Blue Ridge Parkway

 800.526-5740 | Website